isb-cgc/readthedocs/docs/source/sections/data/COSMIC_about.rst

 * **Registered COSMIC User:** After logging in, navigate to the `Account Settings <https://cancer.sanger.ac.uk/cosmic/myaccount>`_ page and fill in the 'Google ID' field with your base* Google Identity.

 Once you have linked your Google identity to a COSMIC account, ISB-CGC will obtain your Google Identity.
 After a short delay, you will have "viewer" access to the COSMIC tables in BigQuery.
 You will then be able to view the data sets in the BigQuery UI under the ``isb-cgc`` Google Cloud project and query the tables with your own Google Cloud Project.
+We also have tutorials on using the COSMIC data sets with BigQuery in our `Community Notebook Repository <../HowTos.html>`_ that you can check out.

 If you are new to using ISB-CGC Google BigQuery data sets, see the `Quickstart Guide <../HowToGetStartedonISB-CGC.html>`_ to learn how to obtain a Google identity and how to set up a Google Cloud Project.
 Additionally, we offer free cloud credits for cancer research; you can find out more `here <../HowtoRequestCloudCredits.html>`_.